 How To Make a Budget

-Creating your first budget can be an overwhelming experience.
-In fact, only 40% of American families have a working monthly budget.
-However, budgeting can progressively help you achieve your goals and get out of debt.
+In fact, nearly 80% of American families have a working monthly budget.
+Budgeting can progressively help you achieve your goals and get out of debt.

-Why Is Creating a Budgeting so Important?
+Why Is Creating a Budget so Important?

 A budget ensures you always have enough money for the things you need.
-This is true even if you don’t earn much since you will prioritize your spending.
+This is true even if you have a low income since you will prioritize your spending.

 What is Budget Forecasting and Planning?

-Once you draft your first budgeting plan, you can start using it to have a feel of how it will keep your finances on track.
+Once you draft your first budget plan, you can start using it to keep your personal finances on track.

-This puts you in a better position to forecast which months have tight finances and when you are likely to have extra money.
+This puts you in a better position to forecast which months may have tight finances and when you are likely to have extra money.

-Budget forecasting also allows you to predict how much money you can save for a vacation, a new vehicle, or a new home.
+Tip: Budget forecasting also allows you to better predict how much money you can save for a vacation, a new vehicle, or a new home.

 A realistic budget helps with your long-term financial planning.
 You can eventually achieve goals such as starting your own business or retiring.

 A sound budget is the starting point of every great financial plan.
-These steps will help you make your financial goals a reality:
+These steps will help you make your financial goals a reality.

 Recording all your expenses and income will ensure that you stay on top of your budget.
 It will be easier to resist careless spending.
 Furthermore, it is satisfying and motivating when you have met a savings goal.

-- Be realistic: Stick to your budget and know your limits.
+Stick to your budget and know your limits.
 It is okay to break the budget occasionally as long as you can get back on track quickly.

 A personal budget is an itemized summary of the income and expenses of a household for a period of time.

 The two categories of monthly household expenses include: